 The Royal College of Psychiatrists also sets out standards for community learning disability services which cover a number of areas relevant to service provision for mental health disorders (175).
 Standards specific to community mental health are listed in table 11.5.

-Standard Cambridgeshire Peterborough

-Section 1: "14.
-People with learning This is in place There is no

-Assessment disabilities have a in the LDP. single route

-and treatment comprehensive evidence- into specialist

-based holistic assessment LD psychiatry

-which includes their: and

-Mental health; psychology,

-Medication; but these

-Psychosocial and services offer

-psychological needs; assessments

-Strengths and areas for in line with this

-development. standard.

-Guidance: Assessments are There is no

-completed by the most formal MDT

-appropriate member of the commissioned

-multi-disciplinary team and in

-in line with NICE guidelines Peterborough.

-for mental health in learning

-disability"

-Section 2: Care "30.
-The team have 30.
-There are 30.
-There are

-planning and developed mental health pathways to pathways to

-treatment pathways that are access specialist access

-appropriate to the needs of LD psychiatry, specialist LD

-the population they cover." psychology and psychiatry and

-art/music psychology.

-therapy.
-There Missing

-are some patnways

-missing Include

-patnways, art/music

-including IST. therapy.

-Patients with Patients with

-dementia are dementia are

-seen, but there seen, but

-IS NOT a defined there is not a

-denned

-the sound (

-the county. paulway.

-"32.
-People with learning 32.
-This is in 32.
-This is in

-disabilities (and carers. with place in the LDP place in

-consent) are offered specialist LD

-accessible information about services

-their mental health, physical -

-health and intervention."
+Standard Cambridgeshire Peterborough Section 1: "14.
+People with learning This is in place There is no Assessment and treatment disabilities have a comprehensive evidence- based holistic assessment which includes their: • Mental health; • Medication; • Psychosocial and psychological needs; • Strengths and areas for development.
+Guidance: Assessments are completed by the most appropriate member of the multi-disciplinary team and in line with NICE guidelines for mental health in learning disability" in the LDP. single route into specialist LD psychiatry and psychology, but these services offer assessments in line with this standard.
+There is no formal MDT commissioned in Peterborough.
+Section 2: Care planning and treatment "30.
+The team have developed mental health pathways that are appropriate to the needs of the population they cover."
+30. There are pathways to access specialist LD psychiatry, psychology and art/music therapy.
+There are some missing pathways, including IST.
+Patients with dementia are seen, but there is not a defined clinical pathway for all areas of the county.
+30. There are pathways to access specialist LD psychiatry and psychology.
+Missing pathways include art/music therapy.
+Patients with dementia are seen, but there is not a defined clinical pathway.
+Source: (175) "32.
+People with learning disabilities (and carers, with consent) are offered accessible information about their mental health, physical health and intervention."
+32. This is in place in the LDP 32.
+This is in place in specialist LD services